 - Employee Dishonesty Coverage

 Sidebar: Want to learn more about how much restaurant insurance costs?
 You've got Qs.
 We've got As.

 What it is: A workers’ compensation insurance policy pays for medical expenses and lost wages if one of your workers has a job-related injury or illness.

 Why your restaurant needs it: First—and most obviously—it’s required by law just about everywhere.
 But it also protects your business in some very important ways.

-Imagine that one of your employees mishandles a knife during lunch rush and seriously injures their hand.
+Imagine that one of your restaurant employees mishandles a knife during a lunch rush and seriously injures their hand.
 Without workers’ comp coverage, you—the employer—would be liable for the cost of medical care and rehabilitation for that injury.
 If the injury is very serious, you might also be on the hook for the cost of job retraining or long-term disability payments.
 That could get seriously expensive.
 It could even put your restaurant out of business.